spantaleev/gitea-docker-ansible-deploy/docs/installing.md

 If your inventory file (`vars.yml`) contains encrypted variables, you may need to pass `--ask-vault-pass` to the `ansible-playbook` command.

-After installing, you can start services: `ansible-playbook -i inventory/hosts setup.yml --tags=start`.
+After installing, you can start services with `just start-all` (or `ansible-playbook -i inventory/hosts setup.yml --tags=start`).

 **Hint**: In the future (especially if you'll be disabling playbook components), you may wish to use the `setup-all` tag (instead of `install-all`) to ensure that disabled components are uninstalled correctly.
 Read more about [playbook tags](#playbook-tags-introduction) above.